SoMind/SoMind/index.md

 ### Hosting

-1. The system is currently run on Digital Ocean Managed Kubernetes.
+1. The system is currently run on Digital Ocean managed Kubernetes.
 1. TLS is implemented with Lets Encrypt.
-1. DT event sourcing is persisted to Digital Ocean Managed Postgres.
+1. DT event sourcing is persisted to Digital Ocean managed Postgres.

 ### Support or Contact